Roblox: 2010–2015: Early growth

 Roblox's growth continued throughout 2010 and the following years.
 By August 2011, Roblox had about 6.8 million active users monthly, becoming the second-most popular kids entertainment site.
-Its profits also continued to increase, with the platform's profit that year up 75% from 2010; in June 2011, the company held a fundraiser that raised over $4 million.
-By January 2014, the platform's monthly player count had increased 10 to 12 million monthly players, although a majority of those players did not have registered accounts and instead played as "guests".
+Its profits continued to increase, with the platform's profit that year up 75% from 2010; in June 2011, the company held a fundraiser that raised over $4 million.
+By January 2014, the platform's monthly player count had increased 10 to 12 million monthly players, although a majority of those players did not have registered accounts and instead played as guests.

-By this point in the platform's history, several games had been played million of times.
+By this point in the platform's history, several games had been played millions of times.
 One of the most successful creators on the platform at the time was Luke Weber, known on Roblox as "Stickmasterluke", who had a following of over ten million plays across all of his games combined.
 In August 2011, the first in-person convention centered around Roblox, known as the Roblox Rally, was held in San Francisco.
 It was attended by over 1,000 people.
 In 2013, the platform's co-founder Cassel died from cancer.

 Throughout 2012, versions of Roblox for mobile devices were developed.
 By May, they had already released a stripped-down version of the platform for iOS that only included its social features, but did not allow users to play games on it.
 A version of the game for macOS was also released by that point.
 On December 11 of that year, a full version of Roblox for iOS was released that allowed users to play games, although users were not able to use Roblox Studio.
 After completing development on the iOS version, Roblox began looking into releasing a version for Android devices, as well as video game consoles.
 The version for Android was released on July 16, 2014.
 A version of Roblox for Xbox One was announced in September 2015 and released on November 20.
 This version initially only released with selection of 15 games chosen by Roblox staff, due to concerns regarding Entertainment Software Rating Board standards.
 A system that allowed users to publish their games on the platform was later released, based on an approval process.

-From 2013 to 2014, Roblox released several updates to their development tools, adding new features.
-Among these new features was the Developer Exchange program, which initially only allowed payouts of up to $500.
+From 2013 to 2014, Roblox released several updates to its development tools, adding features.
+Among these features was the Developer Exchange program, which initially only allowed payouts of up to $500.
 Other updates released around this time included adding support for character animations, Roblox Studio plugins, and Developer Stats, a feature that shows developers various statistics about their games, such as how many players were playing their game and for how long.
 In May 2015, Roblox released an update that adjusted its physics engine to be more smooth and realistic, rather than being oriented around blocks.
-This also came with a feature called Smooth Terrain, which increased the graphic fidelity of in-game terrain.
+This came with a feature called Smooth Terrain, which increased the graphic fidelity of in-game terrain.